Procedure Guide ·Dental Cleaning ·2026

 Why It's Done

-Professional dental cleaning removes tartar and plaque that brushing can't reach.
-It allows the vet to examine each tooth, probe for pockets, and take dental X-rays to check for problems below the gumline.
-Untreated dental disease causes pain, difficulty eating, and bacteria can spread to the heart, kidneys, and liver.
+Removes tartar and plaque brushing can't reach.
+Allows exam of each tooth, probing for pockets, and dental X-rays below the gumline.
+Untreated dental disease spreads bacteria to the heart, kidneys, and liver.
 Affects over 70% of cats by age 3

 The Process

-Pre-anesthetic bloodwork to ensure your cat is safe for anesthesia.
-Full oral exam and dental X-rays under anesthesia.
-Ultrasonic scaling to remove tartar above and below the gumline.
-Polishing to smooth tooth surfaces.
-Fluoride treatment in some clinics.
-The vet may find teeth that need extraction during the cleaning.
+Pre-anesthetic bloodwork, then full oral exam and dental X-rays under anesthesia.
+Ultrasonic scaling removes tartar above and below the gumline.
+Polishing smooths surfaces.
+Some clinics use fluoride treatment.
+Extractions may be needed.
 The full procedure takes 45-90 minutes

 Cost Breakdown - $300-$700